 Because the Tambopata National Reserve is so close to the base town of Puerto Maldonado, you can be in areas of astonishing wildlife after only 20 or 30 minutes, which saves you time and money (fuel is one of the major costs for tour operators).
 This makes the Tambopata rainforest one of the best choices for either budget friendly wildlife tours or short tours of as little as 2 or 3 nights.
 To see the most wildlife on a shorter tour, we recommend the Sandoval Lake Lodge within Tambopata National Reserve, which is positioned by the beautiful Sandoval Lake.
 Enjoy spotting many different monkeys on tours around the lake, the resident family of giant river otters, plus many different birds.

-Other great options for a shorter tour are the community-owned Posada Amazonas Lodge and Refugio Amazonas Lodge where you can enjoy a canopy tower, lake tours, guided walks in the rainforest to find different monkeys and colorful birds, and a range of add-on activities such as kayaking, canopy climbing, and jungle mountain biking.
-Both these lodges offer a similar experience, but with some different wildlife.
-Have higher chance of spotting giant river otters at the Posada Amazonas and a higher chance of spotting harpy eagles at Refugio Amazonas.
+Other great options for a shorter tour are the community-owned Posada Amazonas Lodge and Refugio Amazonas Lodge where you can enjoy a canopy tower, lake tours, guided walks in the rainforest to find different monkeys and colorful birds, and a range of other activities such as aerobotany, citizen science or birdwatching.
+Both of these lodges offer a similar experience, but with some different wildlife.
+There is a higher chance of spotting giant river otters at the Posada Amazonas and a higher chance of spotting harpy eagles at Refugio Amazonas.
 The Refugio Amzonas also offers a children’s trail and larger spa.